Hot Spot, Kentucky

 Hot Spot is an unincorporated community and former coal town in Letcher County, Kentucky, United States.
 It was named for the Hot Spot Coal Company.
 Other names for the community have been Smoot Creek, Dalna, Elsiecoal, and Premium.
 It has frequently been noted on lists of unusual place names.

 Description

 Hot Spot is located near Smoot Creek on Kentucky Route 160.

 History

 The Smoot Creek post office serviced a community in Letcher County near Smoot Creek waterway from 1890 to 1914.
 The post office moved with coal camps, changing names to Dalna in 1918 and Elsiecoal in 1923.
 In 1932, Hot Spot was named for the Hot Spot Coal Company.
 It since has frequently been noted on lists of unusual place names.
 Its associated post office was renamed Premium in 1942.
+The Premium post office closed in 2022.